enorms/physical-therapy/README.md

 pip install -r requirements.txt
 ```

-## Setup excercises
+## Setup stretches

-Excercises can be added by following the data model in `./src/data.py` and updating the excercise variables.
+Stretches can be added by following the data model in `./src/data.py` and updating the stretches variables.

-[ ] TODO: separate excercises variable from data model, move from repo to local
+[ ] TODO: separate stretches variable from data model, move from repo to local

 # Requirements